 This donkey is from an earlier generation to Jenny.
 In their one of their books of local photographs and postcards, Whitaker and Wood record that this donkey belonged to Ben Smith, who farmed at Kildwick Grange at the end of the nineteenth century.
+He was almost certainly a relative of the Farnhill WW1 Volunteer, Ben Thornton Smith.

-Here's another picture (of the same donkey?)
+Here's another picture (of the same donkey ?)